dmhuehol/EnvAn-WN/README.md

 noseplotfind: current (6/14/17) version of MATLAB function to detect and display warmnoses.
 Currently displays TvP, Tvz, and skew-T charts.
 See "to be added" section near end of help for features which will be added in the near future.
 Updated 6/14/17 to reflect the complete splitting of warmnose analysis duties to nosedetect, standardize funciton format, and fix freezing temperature.

+wnaltind: current (7/3/17) version of MATLAB function to create an altitude plot of an individual warmnose given an input date and sounding data structure.
+Currently under development.

 Nonfunctional:

 ESRLn: current (5/31/17) version of MATLAB function to replace IGRA geopotential height data with ESRL geopotential height data.
 ESRLn is not currently under development, as the geopotential height calculation in FWOKXh6, FWOKXh7, prestogeo, and simple_prestogeo is accurate enough that this does not need to be pursued as a high priority.